TheHotChilli/HPC_lib/README.md

 whereby $a \in \mathbb{C}$, $b \in \mathbb{C}$, $A \in \mathbb{C}^{m \times k}$, $B \in \mathbb{C}^{k \times n}$ and $C \in \mathbb{C}^{m \times n}$.

 ### test
 This subfolder contains tests for our implmentations of the __GEMV__ and __GEMM__ BLAS operations.
 For benchmarking we compare to the I[ntel Math Kernel Library (MKL)](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl.html).
 All tests were run on a UNIX based system.
+In order to run the tests an installation of the MKL library is required.

 ### utils
 Contains several functions that are used at various points within the project.

 ## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.